eoinkelly/ember-runloop-handbook/README.md

 be multiple instances of "a runloop".
 It is true that Ember will usually only create one runloop per DOM event but this is not always the case.
 For example:

-* When you use [Ember.run()]() API (see below) you will be creating your own
-* Runloop that may go through its full lifecycle while the runloop that Ember uses is still accepting jobs.
+* When you use `Ember.run` (see below) you will be creating your own Runloop that may go through its full lifecycle while the runloop thatEmber uses is still accepting jobs.
-* Usually Ember application will boot within a single runloop but if you enable the [Ember Inspector]() then many more runloops happen at boot time.
+* Usually Ember application will boot within a single runloop but if you enable the [Ember Inspector](https://chrome.google.com/webstore/detail/ember-inspector/bmdblncegkenkacieihfhpjfppoconhi?hl=en) then many more runloops happen at boot time.

 Another consequence of the runloop not being a singleton it that it does not function as a "global gateway" to DOM access for the Ember app.
-It is not correct to say that the Runloop is the "gatekeeper" to all DOM access in Ember, rather that "coordinated DOM access" is a pleasant (and deliberate!) side-effect of this approach.
-As mentioned above, multiple Runloops can exist simultaneously so there is not garuantee that *all* DOM access will happen at one time.
+It is not correct to say that the Runloop is the "gatekeeper" to all DOM access in Ember, rather that "coordinated DOM access" is a pleasant (and deliberate!) side-effect of organising all the work done in response to an event..
+As mentioned above, multiple Runloops can exist simultaneously so there is not guarantee that *all* DOM access will happen at one time.

-The Ember Runloop has the goal of organising *all* the work done in response to an event, the fact that DOM access is coordinated is a side-effect of this.
-This is an important and subtle difference in goals between the Ember Runloop and things like Angulars _dirty checking_ algorithm.

 ## How often do Runloops happen?

 From what I have observed, Ember typically runs one Runloop in response to each DOM event that it handles.

-### Visualising the Runloop for yourself
+#### Visualising the Runloop for yourself

-This repo also contains the [noisy runloop kit]() which is trivial demo app and a copy of Ember 1.7.0 that I have patched to be very noisy bout what its runloop does.
-Add features to the demo app and see how the actions the runloop takes in response in the console.
-You can also use this version of Ember in your own project to visualise what is happening there.
+This repo also contains the [noisy runloop kit]() which is trivial demo app and a copy of Ember that I have patched to be very noisy about what its runloop does.
+You can add features to the demo app and see how the actions the runloop takes in response in the console.
+You can also use the included version of Ember in your own project to visualise what is happening there.
+Obviously you should only include this in development because it will slow the Runloop down.

 #### Enough with the mousemove already!